wp-plugins/widget-wrangler/README.txt

 == Upgrade Notice ==

-1.5 Better templating, theme compatibility setting, better clones, ui improvements.
+1.5.1 Shortcode bug fix.
 If you use Query Wrangler, you should upgrade it to 1.5rc15+ before upgrading this for compatibility issues.